mgoltzsche/ctnr/README.md

 This is caused by the fact that all operations in the container are still run by the host user (who is just mapped to user 0 inside the container).
 Unfortunately this stops many package managers as well as official docker images from working:
 While `apk` already works with plain [runc](https://github.com/opencontainers/runc) `apt-get` does not since it requires to change a user permanently.
-To overcome this limitation cntnr supports the `user.rootlesscontainers` xattr and integrates with [PRoot](https://github.com/rootless-containers/PRoot)*.
+To overcome this limitation ctnr supports the `user.rootlesscontainers` xattr and integrates with [PRoot](https://github.com/rootless-containers/PRoot)*.

 For more details see Aleksa Sarai's [summary](https://rootlesscontaine.rs/) of the state of the art of rootless containers.